National-Clinical-Cohort-Collaborative/guide-to-n3c-v1/chapters/story.md

 Our story begins in your own piece of heaven: your office.
 As a researcher of scurvy, you have wondered, "do patients receiving the newest medications have more favorable COVID-19 outcomes than patients receiving the previous generation?"
-Given that scurvy is a rare disease with no opportunities for industry funding, you decide to use observational data from the EHR.
+Given that scurvy is a rare disease with few opportunities for industry funding, you decide to use observational data from the EHR.
 You expect a modest improvement based on the medications' relationships with other diseases.
-But many patients are required to detect a modest effect size, and your local institution has a small population.
+But a large sample is required to detect a modest effect size, and your local institution has only a small population.
 Given the disease's low prevalence, no single US-based institution likely has a sufficient sample size to answer your research question.

 Yesterday you attended a local N3C presentation and became interested because it likely has enough qualifying scurvy patients to detect even small signals.